collinalexbell/HackMatrix/game-design.md

     a utility corporation to help citizens produce cybernetics which they use internally to run the city, as well as export to other municipalities.
+#### Tokens
+- earn tokens to make API calls, these tokens can be specific types of manna or something else.

 ### Object builder (and seller)
 ### physical